Hiking in a Winter Wonderland: Frozen Waterfalls at Ricketts Glen State Park

 While this trail is beautiful throughout the year, the Falls Trail at Ricketts Glen State Park is sadly closed during the winter (Roughly from early November through early April, but the dates vary based on weather).
 However, for those with proper ice hiking equipment, it is possible to hike the trail during the winter.

 I, like many other hikers in Pennsylvania, don’t have the proper equipment or experience to tackle this trail on my own.
 However, Valley to Summit (VTS), a wilderness adventure company, offers all of the equipment and experienced guides needed to hike this trail during the winter.

-Now in their third year of running winter hikes at Ricketts Glen, Valley to Summit offers the chance to see this area every weekend from January through March.
+Now in their fourth year of running winter hikes at Ricketts Glen, Valley to Summit offers the chance to see this area every weekend from January through March.
 Hikers can choose from a half-day hike to Ganoga Falls and back or a full-day hike that hikes through both Glen Leigh and Ganoga Glen.